aagbemuko/dutch_course/new_words.md

 - antworden       --> respond
 - zwanger         --> pregnant
 - aangenam        -->
+- versta          --> understand (not in the literal sense e.g. not understanding because they are speaking loud; this is the context)

 #### Relationships words
 - vrijgezel       --> single (as in relationship)